 How to Glue Rocks Rock Epoxy and Rock Sculptures

-Maurizio Magnani was perplexed after visiting a public park in Duarte, CA. Here's what he wrote me:
+Maurizio Magnani was perplexed after visiting a public park in Duarte, CA. Here's what he wrote to me:

 "I would like to build a river rocks assembly I saw at a nearby park.
 See the photo below.